Wasps0/Wasps0.github.io/docs/characters.md

 # MISCELLANEOUS

 The player can run, but running decrease your defense to 0 (zero).
 Try to not run around mobs.
-Hoarding item (gems, jewels, random crap) is useless in the beggining of the game.
+Hoarding item (gems, jewels, random crap) is useless in the beginning of the game.

 Here's a list of item you should try to keep early on:
 1. Resistance gems (Onyx/Bloodstone/Amber/Turquoise)